• Skip to primary navigation

 Of course the best time of the year to eat pancakes is on Shrove Tuesday (known colloquially as pancake day) but I could eat pancakes all year round!

-If you prefer your pancakes on the fluffier side (American style), try my best vegan pancake recipe or my fluffy and crisp vegan waffles!
+If you prefer your pancakes on the fluffier side (American style), try my easy vegan pancake recipe or my fluffy and crisp vegan waffles!

 Crepes or Pancakes?